 The demand for offshore access continues to grow both in offshore wind and the oil and gas sector.
 Safe offshore access is well accepted, which is demonstrated by one million transfers being reached in January.
 Later that year that was even doubled to two million.

-Jim Craig takes over the helm of the company from Jan van der Tempel, both founder and inventor.
 Offices around the world are being opened in Brunei, Houston, Rio de Janeiro, Aberdeen and Doha.
 The new production facility is opened in Rotterdam, in the former navy submarine yard (Onderzeebootloods).

-A fully winterized gangway is designed to work in the cold climate conditions of Sakhalin for SEIC.
+A fully winterised gangway is designed to work in the cold climate conditions of Sakhalin for SEIC.
 The system is build and tested by the end of this year.
 Further penetration of the cargo market is done with the E1000, a fully compensated gangway able to transfer people and hoist cargo up to 1 ton, making it the Swiss army knife for offshore maintenance campaigns.
-A promising L-type mark 4 is being conceived on the drawing board, making the system smaller, lighter and improved workability.
+A promising improved L-type is being conceived on the drawing board, making the system smaller, lighter and improved workability.
 Finally, a move to a new office location that matches the young and innovative spirit of the company.